 - Add the rest of the filling ingredients to the saucepan and stir to combine.
 Cook the mixture over medium-high heat, stirring constantly, until the mixture comes to a boil.
 Boil for 2 minutes, stirring constantly.

 - Lightly flour a work surface.
 Remove the pastry from the refrigerator, remove from the plastic wrap, and roll out into a rectangle that is approximately 16-inches by 12-inches, large enough to cover the bottom and come up the sides of your 9x13 baking dish.
 Gently lift the pastry and place it in the baking dish, pressing it into the edges and corners of the pan.

 - Pour the apple pie filling into the pastry, smoothing the apple slices with a spoon to create an even layer.
 Sprinkle the crumb topping over the apple pie filling, squeezing it together in your hand to create some larger crumbs.

 - Bake for 50 minutes - until the apple pie filling is bubbling up a bit at the edges of the apple slab pie.

 - Pour the milk into a heavy bottomed medium size saucepan and cook over medium heat until bubbles appear along the edges of the pan.

-- While the milk is heating – add the sugar and egg yolks to the bowl of an electric mixer fitted with the whisk attachment.
+- While the milk is heating, add the sugar and egg yolks to the bowl of an electric mixer fitted with the whisk attachment.
 Beat for 3-4 minutes, until the mixture is thickened slightly and pale yellow.
 Beat in the cornstarch.